Roboy/RoboyVR/00_sphinx_documentation/documentation/Usage/0_installation.rst

 =============

 Roboy and its behavior is simulated on the virtual machine via ROS.
 Important information
-regarding roboy's movement are then sent through a ROSbridge(e.g. messages) towards Unity.
+regarding roboy's movement are then sent through a ROSBridge(e.g. messages) towards Unity.
 In Unity roboy is rendered and constantly updated concerning positions, rotations, etc.
 With the help of a VR-Headset you can watch roboy move around in a virtual space.